nuandy/othello/README.md

 * Python script to build all or specified applications.
 * Python script that starts the server.

 Othello comes with 3 sample apps.
-I recommend you check them out to a get a feel about how Othello works.
+I recommend you check them out to get a feel of how Othello works.
 They can be found under: /othello/apps

 Check out the <a href="https://github.com/nuandy/othello/wiki">wiki</a> for help!